A-CHRI/LSTM-RNN_CNN_Comparison/README.md

 # Back-propagating_Neural_Network
 Exam project in the course "Introduction to Intelligent Systems"

-Comparison between a Long Short-Term Memory Recurrent Neural Network (LSTM-RNN), and a Linear ReLU stack Conventional Neural Network (CNN), on it's ability to predict various stock-features based on previous data from other stocks.
+Comparison between a Long Short-Term Memory Recurrent Neural Network (LSTM-RNN), and a Linear ReLU stack Convelutional Neural Network (CNN), on it's ability to predict various stock-features based on previous data from other stocks.

 ## Models
 ### LSTM RNN